From Pet to Planet:

 The question has to be asked – why did we, as humans, feel the need to domesticate animals in the first place?
 Apart from the obvious, breeding for food, was it somehow an unconscious attempt to bring wildness, or “all our relations” closer to us?
 In The Earth has a Soul: The Nature Writings of C.J.
 Jung edited by Meredith Sabini (2002), Jung conjectured that the lower layers of the human psyche have an animal character, recapitulating our evolutionary heritage.
 I understand this to mean that evolution hasn’t eradicated our animalistic psychological characteristics but rather incorporated them.
 Jung goes on to say that because this is so, there is a probability that animals and humans have the same archetypes or images imbedded in their psyches, and therefore have instinctual drives to be in symbiotic relationships with plants and other animals (Sabini, 2002, p.83-84).

 Perhaps because humans have an inherited relationship with animals, the gods are symbolized as animals—even the Holy Ghost is symbolized as a bird.
 Indigenous peoples have not lost their sense of awe, fascination and respect for the wisdom of wildness.
 In some cultures, the wisest of all animals, the most powerful and divine of all beings, is the elephant, and then comes the python or the lion, and only then comes the human.
 As Paul Shepard discusses in Nature and Madness (1982), before civilization animals were seen as belonging to their own nation and as bearers of messages and gifts of meat from a sacred domain.
 But in the settled village, they became subdued into human possessions.
 He also suggests that pet keeping is both a covert and unconscious use of animals in service of human psychological need.
+Jung conjectured that the lower layers of the human psyche have an animal character, recapitulating our evolutionary heritage…. evolution hasn’t eradicated our animalistic psychological characteristics but rather incorporated them.

 We look around us and anthropomorphize all manner of things we see.
 We are constantly caught up in our own narcissism, attempting to fashion things in our own image.
 I have certainly endowed my ailing kitty with many human-like qualities that may have no basis in the true nature of her life: “she’s sneaky, deliberately naughty, cute, loving, needy….”
 The list goes on.
 Does this tendency to anthropomorphize occur simply because we look through human lenses and therefore can relate only through human perceptual frameworks in our interface with the world?
 Perhaps the purely instinctual nature of our animal friends keeps us somehow grounded in our own instinctual natures.